-Should your centre or home-based ECE service ask you to pay a particular amount on top of receiving the 20-hour subsidy for your child, check if it provides the following information as explained below.
+Should your centre or home-based ECE service ask you to pay an amount on top of the 20-hour subsidy, check if it provides the following information as explained below.

 When asking families to pay an optional charge for any hours within the 20 Hours ECE subsidy allocation, the service must provide details on how the charge relates directly to the child’s education and care and it must be for additional extras and not for something that should be provided for anyway under the regulations as part of being an ECE service.